Attention

 ISO 25119 uses a customer risk-based method to determine hazards, while also allowing for the specification of the goal performance level for the safety-related functions to be executed through E/E/PES safety-related channels.
 It specifies the requirements for the whole E/E/PES safety life cycle (design, validation, production, operation, maintenance, and decommissioning), which are required for delivering the requisite functional safety for E/E/PES that are connected to performance levels.

-Malfunction or hazards analysis need to be conducted compliant to the Functional Safety standard to determine the consequences of an electronic failure.
-Based on this analysis, performance level of the function is achieved (AgPL – Agriculture Performance Level).
+Malfunction or hazards analysis needs to be conducted compliant with the Functional Safety standard to determine the consequences of an electronic failure.
+Based on this analysis, the performance level of the function is achieved (AgPL – Agriculture Performance Level).
 This performance level is divided into five levels, AgPL a – e, level a being low and e being high.

 Implementing Functional Safety